Workflow: Visium HD cell-level

 Localisation in context

-While pairwise proximity statistics are a sensible first step, they can sometimes be misleading because they ignore the broader tissue context.
-For example, the K-cross function from spicyR will tell us whether two cell types are found close together more often than expected under a random distribution, but it does not ask conditional questions.
-Biologists, however, often want to know things like:
+While pairwise proximity statistics provide a sensible first step, they can sometimes be misleading because they ignore the broader tissue context.
+For example, the K-cross function from spicyR indicates whether two cell types are found close together more often than expected under a random distribution, but it does not address conditional questions.
+Biologists, however, are often interested in questions such as:

-“Do immune cells cluster more tightly with tumour than we would expect, even after accounting for the fact that immune cells already tend to occur together?”
+“Are there certain immune cells that cluster more tightly with tumor cells, after accounting for the fact that immune cells generally do not cluster with tumors?”

-This is where Kontextual from the Statial package comes in.
-Kontextual extends beyond pairwise enrichment by creating a contextual null model.
-Instead of comparing two cell types against a fully random distribution, it compares them against what we would expect given the observed mixture of other neighbouring cell types.
-In practice, this means that Kontextual is testing whether a particular association is stronger (or weaker) than would be expected given the local cellular environment.
+This is where Kontextual, from the Statial package, becomes useful.
+Kontextual goes beyond pairwise enrichment by constructing a contextual null model.
+Rather than comparing two cell types against a fully random distribution, it compares the observed association to what would be expected given the local mixture of neighboring cell types.
+In practice, this means that Kontextual tests whether a particular association is stronger or weaker than expected given the surrounding cellular environment.

-For this demonstration, we define an immune context composed of T cells, Myeloid cells, and B cells.
-Kontextual then evaluates whether, within this immune backdrop, specific pairs (for example, Myeloid–Tumour) show evidence of additional attraction or repulsion at a chosen spatial scale.
-The method is flexible: you can define any grouping of interest as a “parent” or context, and then interrogate the conditional relationships of one population relative to that context.
+For this demonstration, we define an immune context composed of T cells, myeloid cells, and B cells.
+Kontextual then evaluates whether, within this immune backdrop, specific pairs (for example, myeloid–tumor) show evidence of additional attraction or repulsion at a chosen spatial scale.
+The method is flexible: any grouping of interest can be defined as a “parent” or context, allowing conditional relationships of a population to be interrogated relative to that context.

 ## Create a vector saying which cells are in the immune context